anonymoussynon/Nuclear-Sunset/docs/main/faq.md

   - It is been removed due to unresolvable bugs in the base implementation.

 - **DMP Files - Mod Organizer 2 crashes on launch and opens 3 DMP files.
 Why?**
   - This is a result of outdated Runtimes.
-Instructions for updating are included in [Requirements](https://uraniumfever.net/docs/main/requirements).
+Instructions for updating are included in [Requirements](https://nuclearsunset.net/docs/main/requirements).

 - **Failed or Slow Nexus Downloads - Why are my downloads slow or failing?**
   - Relog into your Nexus account in the Wabbajack settings.

-- **Fallout 3 - Is Fallout 3 absolutely required to play Uranium Fever?**
+- **Fallout 3 - Is Fallout 3 absolutely required to play Nuclear Sunset?**
   - Yes.
-There is no way to play Uranium Fever without owning Fallout 3 and the associated DLCs.
+There is no way to play Nuclear Sunset without owning Fallout 3 and the associated DLCs.

-- **Fast Traveling - Can I fast travel in Uranium Fever?**
+- **Fast Traveling - Can I fast travel in Nuclear Sunset?**
   - Yes.
 The only circumstances in which fast travel is prohibited is when over-encumbered, while in combat, or while prohibited by quest content.

 - **First Time Playing - Is this list suitable for a Fallout newcomer?**
   - Yes.
 This list is ideal for anyone seeking a challenging experience.
-If Uranium Fever feels overwhelming, consider other TTW/FNV Wabbajack lists.
+If Nuclear Sunset feels overwhelming, consider other TTW/FNV Wabbajack lists.

 - **First Time Playing - I want to experience the intro sequence.**
-  - To experience the intro sequence, disable the `Quick Start - Wasteland Starting Gear - Uranium Fever Merge Patch` mod in the Mod Organizer 2 `Optional Settings & Additions` separator.
+  - To experience the intro sequence, disable the `Quick Start - Wasteland Starting Gear - Nuclear Sunset Merge Patch` mod in the Mod Organizer 2 `Optional Settings & Additions` separator.
   - Please note the intro sequence is known to be associated with bugs, and we will not provide support for these bugs.

 - **First Time Playing - Do you have any tips on how to be successful?**
   - Avoid reducing any SPECIAL stat too low during character creation.
-No stat is useless in Uranium Fever, despite this being contrary to standard Fallout: New Vegas.
+No stat is useless in Nuclear Sunset, despite this being contrary to standard Fallout: New Vegas.
   - Choose two weapon skills to focus on at the start of the game.
 Ammo is scarce, as are skill points.
 Melee is powerful, though weapons break easily.
   - All perks and traits have been overhauled.
 Review their effects carefully, as they may have unintended consequences later on.
   - Trash is important.
 Scavenge for everything possible.
 Selling trash will be important to gaining enough caps to afford food, ammo, and aid.